BasWilson/pika/README.md

 3. Extract the zip and drag `PIKA.app` to your Applications folder

-### First Launch

-Since PIKA is not signed with an Apple Developer certificate, macOS will block it by default:

-1. Right-click (or Control-click) on `PIKA.app`
-2. Select **"Open"** from the context menu
-3. Click **"Open"** in the dialog that appears

-You only need to do this once.
-After that, you can open PIKA normally.

 ### Lite Version: Install Ollama

 If you downloaded the lite version, install Ollama for the memory/embedding system: